Skip to main content

 Vitamin C and wound healing

-Better absorption of iron
+Better iron absorption

 Did you know that vitamin C improves the body's absorption of dietary iron?

-Preventing deficiency symptoms
+Prevention of deficiency symptoms

 How much vitamin C do you need?

-Can you have too much?
+Can you get too much of something?

 Signs of vitamin C deficiency